 Now Christmas is over, it is time for the decorations to come down and there is a lot to clear up.
 Reports have shown that we produce around 30% more waste than usual over the festive period!
 Here are some handy tips and ideas to help you reduce the impact of your waste.

-Make used Christmas cards into gift tags to give them a new lease of life until next year and to reduce your demand on resources.
+Make used Christmas cards, wrapping paper and bags into gift tags to give them a new lease of life until next year and to reduce your demand on resources.

 Other things you need to prepare before recycling, such as:

-- Standard paper wrapping paper - ensure to remove as much celotape as possible.
+- For recyclable wrapping paper, ensure to remove as much tape as possible.

 - Break down and fold cardboard recycling to maximise what can fit in the recycle bin.

 - Ensure to wash off any food waste before recycling.

 - Advent calendars - remove plastic inside before recycling.